 Nebraska law also gives employees the right to take time off for military family leave and adoption leave.
 Employees are entitled to the protections of all applicable laws; if more than one law applies, the employee may use the most beneficial provisions.

-Nebraska employers with at least 15 employees must give time off to eligible employees who are the spouse or parent of someone called to military service of at least 179 days, for the state or the United States, on orders of the governor or the president.
-Employees are entitled to leave while state or federal deployment orders for the family member is in effect.
+Nebraska employers with at least 15 employees must give unpaid time off to an employee who is the spouse or parent of someone called to military service of at least 179 days, for the state or the United States, on orders of the governor or the president.
+Employees are eligible if they have worked for the employer for at least 12 months and have worked at least 1,250 hours in the 12 months prior to the start of the leave.

 The amount of leave available depends on the size of the employer: